indian-iit/Yes_No-dectector/README.md

 Final Decision:
 After marking the start and end of the word, if more than  30% of the word contains high zcr then we say it is "YES" beacuse "Yes" has is ending with fricative sound.
-Frecative sounds imply  high ZCR.
-If ZCR is low it is predicted as "No".
+Frecative sounds imply  high ZCR.If ZCR is low it is predicted as "No".